What does a good museum management system look like?

 Data Migration - This is one of the biggest pains in the *ss and one of the largest hidden costs.
 It is tough on you, and tough on your vendor.
 Data migration is the hardest part of the technology implementation.
 That is of course if your vendor does allow you to migrate your data.
 This is not a small point.
 Make sure your vendor allows you to easily migrate your data, if they give you the run-around about this is due to two possible causes: one: they can’t do it; or two: they have a horrible data model and it is too much work (which also means that it will be painful to move to another platform).
 Your data is important, and “it is difficult” or “It’s not possible” is not a good answer.
 You might have to make a decision around the budget (difficult or time-consuming, which means more money), but it should be your decision and not your vendor's.

 Customer Service and Long-Term Partnership - Changing or choosing a Museum Management System is a long-term decision.
 You want a partner that is there for you and not a company that will just refer you to their knowledge base or gets you on an infinite loop of phone extensions.
 Make sure that you have at least an hour of their time per month to go over questions, challenges, and special cases.
-Also, functionality releases are the best customer service - that means they are listening to you, which means they care to make their service better and deliver you with new superpowers.
-You are in a competition, and every superpower counts!

 Reporting Capabilities - This is an area that is often neglected.
 Vendors will often blow you away with functionalities and features, but poor reporting and poor reporting capabilities (they are different) will drive you to want to switch functionalities soon enough.
 A tool may give you the reports that you need, and depending on your level of maturity that will suffice.
 But as you progress through your maturity path, you’ll start needing reporting capabilities and not only canned reports.
 So think through your reporting needs, have them ready for the demo and give them to your vendors in advance, so they can be ready to show you.

 Ease of Use and Training - If you need to have a Ph.D. to use the platform, you are in trouble.
 Times are tough, rotation is high, and you need your people up and running as soon as possible.
 So the platform you are getting needs to be intuitive, and tutorials need to be available.
 Your vendor should provide you with a recording of every session they provide to you.
 A piece of advice regarding training: you may think you may need in-person training -and we do offer it-, but in our experience, they are harder to document, and people are still forgetting the content the next day.
-Nothing beats good documentation, good customer service, and tutorials available
+Nothing beats good documentation, good customer service, and tutorials available.

 Referrals - Ask your vendor to provide you with the names and numbers of a few clients.
 They will tell you the advantages and shortcomings of the platform.
 More than anything, ask them about the reaction of the vendor in times of help.
 Were there for you?
 How many releases have they gotten?
 Have they seen upgrades?
 Have they had any downtimes?